-The first ACM conference on Advances in Financial Technologies (AFT’19) aims to be a premier venue presenting the latest developments in technologies related directly and indirectly to novel financial infrastructure such as cryptocurrencies and their applications, blockchains, and exchanges.
+The second ACM conference on Advances in Financial Technologies (AFT’20) will present the latest developments in technologies related to novel financial infrastructure such as cryptocurrencies and their applications, blockchains, and exchanges.

 Papers may present advances in the theory, design, implementation, analysis, verification, or empirical evaluation and measurement of relevant systems.